Yilin Zhong: Career

 In 2013, Zhong joint a reality dating TV show of Channel 4 and appeared on First Dates as herself.
 This was her first public appearance in the UK and she became the TV advertising model in its first season.
 In 2014, Harvest published the Kindle version of Chinatown; then the paperback edition was published in 2015, and was appraised to have filled the 'remarkable blank space of illegal immigration in contemporary Chinese literature history' (Editor's Review).
 In March 2015, Yilin Zhong had her first interview since 2002 with Harvest literary magazine for her new book Chinatown, and the interviewer recommended that 'one of this literary work's very great significance', is that 'it has changed our understanding of the world'.

 In 2015, Zhong took a trip to New York, and then began to write her first novel in English: Dear New York,(1-4); Book 1-3 were written between Dec 2015 and March 2016 in London and Book 4 was completed in May 2016 in New York.
 She also sketched a new fiction Miss China and a non-fiction Folks of New York at Manhattan, and then wrote her first collection of poems in English after coming back to London in the fall of 2016.
 In October 2017, Zhong wrote her latest fiction The Private Scene as the third book of the personal statement trilogy, which was a derivative work of the second book of the trilogy, In London.
 The novel In London was written in 2005 in London and was published in February 2018 in China, having an unpublished foreword written by Wenfen Chen-Malmqvist, plus a few thousand words relating to political events were deleted due to the publishing censorship in China.
-In 2017-18, Zhong wrote her column The London Scene for Southern Weekend newspaper, her first column in Chinese media.
-Up until 2021, Zhong has published ten books including eight novels, all sold out.
+In 2017–18, Zhong wrote her column The London Scene for Southern Weekend newspaper, her first column in Chinese media.

+By 2020, Zhong had published ten books including eight novels, all of which became bestsellers and were sold out.
+However, due to the Chinese speech ban with all her Chinese social media accounts were closed in China, Zhong was not able to find publishers to publish her novels from 2020.
+In 2025, she began to use lulu to self-publish all her unpublished novels outside China.
+Her most recent work is 7-Minute Love (a novel) which she wrote in late 2024 and 2025.